zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

 Read the below explanation to get familiar with the automation and deployment flow.

-* User is editing and exporting Terraform runtime environment variables, AKA *TF_VAR* (1-time edit).
-The variables values are being used throughout the deployment.
+* User edits and exports *TF_VAR* Terraform runtime environment variables (1-time edit).
+The variable values are used throughout the deployment.

-* User deploys the Terraform plan which will deploy the GKE cluster and the GCP compute instance VM as well as an Azure resource group.
+* User deploys the Terraform plan which will deploy a GKE cluster and compute instance VM as well as an Azure resource group.
 The Azure resource group is required to host the Azure Arc services you will deploy such as Azure SQL Managed Instance.

-* In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks that will be used by Azure Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+* In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks.
+These disks will be used by Azure Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

   > **Note: Depending on the GCP region, make sure you do not have any [SSD quota limit in the region](https://cloud.google.com/compute/quotas), otherwise, the Azure Arc Data Controller kubernetes resources will fail to deploy.**

-* As part of the Windows Server 2019 VM deployment, there are 4 scripts executions:
+* As part of the Windows Server 2019 VM deployment, there are 4 script executions:

-  1. *azure_arc.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible for injecting the *TF_VAR* variable values and environment variables on the Windows instance which will then be used in both the *ClientTools* and the *LogonScript* scripts.
+  1. *azure_arc.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible for injecting the *TF_VAR* variable values as environment variables on the Windows instance which will then be used in both the *ClientTools* and the *LogonScript* scripts.

-  2. *password_reset.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible on creating the Windows username & password.
+  2. *password_reset.ps1* script will be created automatically as part of the Terraform plan runtime and is responsible for creating the Windows username and password.

-  3. *ClientTools.ps1* script will run at the Terraform plan runtime Runtime and will:
+  3. *ClientTools.ps1* script will run during Terraform plan runtime and will:
       * Create the *ClientTools.log* file
       * Install the required tools – az cli, az cli Powershell module, kubernetes-cli, Visual C++ Redistributable (Chocolaty packages)
       * Download Azure Data Studio & Azure Data CLI
-      * Download the *DC_Cleanup* and *DC_Deploy* Powershell scripts
+      * Download the *MSSQL_MI_Cleanup* and *MSSQL_MI_Deploy* Powershell scripts
       * Disable Windows Server Manager
       * Create the logon script
-      * Create the Windows schedule task to run the logon script at first login
+      * Create the Windows scheduler task to run the logon script at first login

-  4. *LogonScript.ps1* script will run on user first logon to Windows and will:
+  4. *LogonScript.ps1* script will run on first login to Windows and will:
       * Create the *LogonScript.log* file
-      * Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
+      * Install the Azure Data Studio Azure Data CLI, Azure Arc and PostgreSQL extensions
       * Create the Azure Data Studio desktop shortcut
       * Apply the *local_ssd_sc.yaml* file on the GKE cluster
       * Create the *azdata* config file in user Windows profile